Consumer Packaged Goods: The State of CPG and 7 Top Brand Examples

 Consumer packaged goods brands can really differentiate with their online shopping experience, leaning into personalization, convenience, community, and more.
 These experiences make customers want to order cereal online versus picking up a box in-store (looking at you, Magic Spoon).

-In 2021, the consumer packaged goods market size was valued at 20 million, and it’s projected to climb to hit 25 million by 2030 (compounded annual growth of 2.9%).
+In 2022, the consumer packaged goods market size was valued at $2 trillion, and it’s projected to expand at a compound annual growth rate of 2.98% to almost $2.5 trillion by 2028.

 What’s more, there are tons of new, smaller players shaking up this market—like OLIPOP, Athletic Greens, and Brightland.
 As we’ll cover here, CPG companies are innovating fast, and the landscape is changing.